Please Visit Our

 Advising & Orientation

 All entering doctoral students attend a mandatory fall orientation to learn more about the program, typically held in August on the Saturday prior to the first day of classes.
-Each new doctoral student is assigned an interim advisor (the ETEC doctoral program coordinator) who assists the student in setting up an individually designed course of study within the first semester of residency.
+Each new doctoral student is assigned an interim advisor (the LTEC doctoral program coordinator) who assists the student in setting up an individually designed course of study within the first semester of residency.
 Students are encouraged to discuss any changes in their course of study with their advisor prior to taking alternative courses.
 Upon advancement to candidacy, students select their own dissertation chair and committee, with the approval and consent of the designated faculty members

 Transfers & Tuition Waivers

-Transfer Credits: Most ETEC programs allow a maximum of six credits to be applied that are taken prior to admission.
+Transfer Credits: Most LTEC programs allow a maximum of six credits to be applied that are taken prior to admission.
 Questions should be directed to the program coordinators.
 Courses taken more than three years in the past may not be counted.

-ETEC electives follow UH policy of registration after classes start if there are openings in the course.
+LTEC electives follow UH policy of registration after classes start if there are openings in the course.
 If courses are full, students will either need to cover tuition or select a different elective.